zVSciy/EventManager/Payment/README.md

 ### Environment variables

 > [!TIP]
-> Everything will work with the fallback values, so a .env file is not required for functionality
+> Everything will work for localhost with the fallback values, so a .env file would not be required for that.

 If you want to change something, rename `example.env` to `.env` and then you can modify the values.

+Environment variables prefixed with `SWAGGO_` can be used to adjust the Swagger configuration, ensuring that requests made through the UI are directed to the correct destination.

 ## Running the containers